frnmst/automated-tasks/docs/scripts.rst

 Backups
 -------

-borgmatic_hooks.sh
+borgmatic_hooks.py
 ``````````````````

 Purpose
 ~~~~~~~

 I use this script to send notifications during hard drive backups.

 A script to mount the backed up archives is also included here.

 Steps
 ~~~~~